wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+V6.6b : 21-Jun-2023 by Dave Bernazzani (wavemotion)
+  * DSi now defaults to the 'Accurate' BUS MODE for maximum compatibility.
+  * Improved data bus handling for undriven pins in Tia::Peek() for improved compatibility.
+  * A few more tweaks to a few more games to make them as accurate as possible.

 V6.6 : 20-Jun-2023 by Dave Bernazzani (wavemotion)
   * Fix for Meltdown prototype so it doesn't crash.
   * Fix for Pleiades to fix graphical glitches.